How to change a squirmy baby.

 As exciting as new milestones can be, they also can present new challenges.
 "Around the age of 5 or 6 months, when your baby has mastered rolling over, she'll want to explore and see what's going on, not stay still," says Ari Brown, M.D., a pediatrician in Austin, Texas, and co-author of 2007's Baby 411.
 "This can make diapering a chore."
 Try the following mom-tested strategies to keep a busy baby still—and you clean—while cleaning a messy bum.

+1. Keep a favorite toy nearby.
 Reserve one or two toys to be used only on the changing table; your child will (hopefully) see them as treats and stay occupied.
 Find a plaything that requires using both hands, if possible, to keep flying little fingers out of the mucky mess.

+2. Shave off precious seconds.
 Instead of laying your child down and then scrambling for supplies, do your work ahead of time: Open up a clean diaper; lay out several wipes; and have your toy at the ready.

+3. Skip the changing table.
 If all else fails, grab your supplies, a changing pad or a towel, and do your diapering on the floor.
 This lets you really lean over your child and exert more control.